Bihar: Agriculture

 Among the states of India, Bihar is the fourth-largest producer of vegetables and the eighth-largest producer of fruits.
 About 80% of the state's population is employed in agriculture, which is above the national average.
 The main agricultural products are litchi, guava, mango, pineapple, brinjal, lady's finger, cauliflower, cabbage, rice, wheat, sugarcane, and sunflower.
 Though good soil and favourable climatic conditions favour agriculture, this can be hampered by floods and soil erosion.
 The southern parts of the state endure annual droughts, which affect crops such as paddy.

 Industry

+Industrial development of the state is supported by the Bihar Industrial Area Development Authority.

-Begusarai is the industrial and financial capital of Bihar.
-It has major industries like Barauni Refinery, NTPC, Barauni (BTPS), Barauni Fertiliser Plant (HURL, Barauni), Sudha Dairy Plant, Pepsi Bottling Plant.
+Begusarai hosts enterprises like Barauni Refinery, NTPC, Barauni (BTPS), Barauni Fertiliser Plant (HURL Barauni), Sudha Dairy Plant, Pepsi Bottling Plant.